 - All communication from school to home will be sent electronically

-- Please ensure that our school office has up to date contact information for you, inclduing email, home/mobile phones, where appropriate
+- Please ensure that our school office has up to date contact information for you, including email, home and mobile phone numbers, where appropriate

 - Our school blog serves as our school newsletter.
-We encourage all parents to follow the blog by email to ensure they are notifed when new posts are added.
+We encourage all parents to follow the blog by email to ensure they are notified when new posts are added.
 Both learning hubs also have their own blog to share and celebrate learning.
-Links to all blogs can be found on the home page of the school website
+Links to our communications hub and blogs can be found on the home page of the school website

 - Digests containing an overview of all recent communications are regularly emailed out to all families